shaunakturaga/breakout-game/README.md

 Then I realized my user stories by creating a wireframe in Sketch App.
 This was useful in creating all wireframe components and knowing exact dimension when rendering the components in JS.

 ![alt text](https://github.com/shaunakturaga/breakout-game/blob/master/sketch_screen_capture.gif)

+I incrementally developed the game by focusing on creating the ball first and ensured that it would bounce around the canvas.
+Then I was able to create the paddle and move it using the mouse or directional pad.
+I created a brick field and focused on the aesthics of the game.